Headache Treatment Brisbane

 Trigeminal Neuralgia

-Trigeminal Neuralgia is a chronic condition affecting the trigeminal nerve.
-It’s a sensitivity condition in which stimulating the nerve can cause pain.
-It’s characterised by electric shock-type pain up the side and across the face.
+Trigeminal Neuralgia affects the trigeminal nerve and is a chronic condition.
+It’s a sensitivity condition where stimulating the nerve can cause pain.
+It’s characterised by electric shock type pain up the side and across the face.

-This pain can be triggered by various everyday actions, such as chewing, shaving, brushing teeth, or even talking.
-Some people who have this condition may even go for extended periods of time without any pain at all.
+This pain can be triggered by a variety of everyday actions such as chewing, shaving, brushing your teeth or even talking.
+Some people who have this condition may even go for extended periods of time with no pain at all.

 Abdominal Migraine